vstinner/unicode_book/encodings.rst

 supports longer byte sequences, up to 6 bytes, but the biggest code point of Unicode 6.0 (U+10FFFF) only takes 4 bytes.

+..
+TODO:: NELLE - I don't understand.
+Why would UTF-8 support longer 5 bytes sequences if it is useless ?

 It is possible to be sure that a byte string is encoded by UTF-8, because UTF-8 adds markers to each byte.
 For the first byte of a multibyte character, bit 7 and bit 6 are set (``0b11xxxxxx``); the next bytes have bit 7 set and